ProofSystem/Encyclopedia/README.md

 -----------------------

-1. In the spirit of encyclopedias, every entry must be about a proof system that has already been published in a conference or in a journal.
+1. In the spirit of encyclopedias, every entry must be about a proof system that has either already been published in a conference or in a journal or that is already used as the theoretical basis for well-established automated reasoning tools.

 2. Every entry should be factually and historically correct.